Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Online current accounts are bank accounts that exist entirely online.
 You apply for the account online and manage it online.
 Online bank accounts may be offered by online-only or digital banks or they might be offered by traditional banks, like the Bank of Ireland.

 Digital banks offer online accounts that are usually managed through an app, although some offer Internet banking as well.
-These online accounts usually give you a few account options, including a free account and paid accounts that let you access more features.
+These online bank accounts usually give you a few account options, including a free account and paid accounts that let you access more features.

 Why should I use an online current account?